Amen-Musingarimi/musical-concert-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partners, Lorna Kaboro and Kodjo Senou.
+I would like to thank my coding partners, [Cindy Shin](https://www.behance.net/adagio07), the author of the original [design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>